 Improving Your Ballstriking

 Many weekend golfers don’t play—or practice—enough to improve their ballstriking.
 They hit fat and thin shots as well as toe and heel shots all in one round.
 To stop hitting bad shots line up a series of balls about 15 inches behind the ball you’re addressing and practice hitting shots with out disturbing the series of balls.
 To stop hitting heel and toe shots, position one ball 3 inches outside the ball you’re addressing and another ball 3 inches inside the ball you’re addressing.
 Try to hit the ball in the middle without touching the other two.

 Many golfers we see at our golf instruction sessions hit pulls and slices.
 That’s because they’re using an out-to-in swing path.
-To cure this fault, set up a ball bucket behind your back foot.
-Line it up with the heel of your back foot but three inches below the target line.
+To cure this fault, set up a ball bucket in front of your back foot.
+Line it up with the heel of your back foot.
 Make sure the bucket is close enough to your foot so you don’t hit it on your backswing.
 Now hit some balls.
 This drill teaches you to curve the ball from right to left.
 If you hit the bucket when swinging, you’ve used an out-to-in swing path.

 Starting the ball on the correct line is vital.
 Unfortunately, many players don’t do this.
 Here’s a drill from our golf lessons that trains you to do this: Balance two buckets—one on top of another—about 5 feet in front of the mat, but directly on the target line.
 Using a square stance, hit some balls.
 Train your eyes to see the proper starting line when hitting—just to the right of the two buckets for a draw.
 On the downswing you should feel as if your right forearm is rotating over to touch your left forearm.